elements-x/create-webpage/README.md

 ```
 $ npm i genpage -D
 $ npx genpage
-$ npx http-server --open ./docs # to see the generated contents
+$ cd docs && npx http-server -o # to see the generated contents
 ```

 ## How It Works